videlalvaro/phpcask/README.md

     > cd path/to/phpcask/
     > php test.php erlang_cookie

-You can read the test.php file to see how does it works.
+You can read the test.php file to see how does it work.

 *erlang_cookie* must be the value of the Erlang Cookie used by the node running Bitcask.